+From the Character Controls window > Character menu, select Character.

-- 4 In the MotionBuilder menubar, select Window > Characterization Tool.
-The Characterization Tool lets you verify that are no problems with the Control rig you matched to the skeleton. - 5 From the Character Controls menu, select Source > Control Rig.
-(You can also select Edit > Control rig, but setting the rig as a Source makes the skeleton is the active character in the scene.)
+5 From the Character Controls window > Source menu, select Control Rig.

+(You can also select Control > Create > Control rig, but setting the rig as a Source makes the skeleton an active character in the scene.)